LOG CABIN PERENNIALS

 Picture

 Garter snake.
-Sorry, I like snakes, and I've picked up a lot in the last 60 years.
-Luckily Maine is the only state with no poisonous snakes.
+Sorry, I like snakes, and I've picked up a lot in the last 60+ years.
+Fortunately Maine is the only state with no poisonous snakes.

 Picture